LucasMoskun/aDai-Wallet-Balance-Timeline-Display/README.md

 npm install -g json-server
 json-server --watch db.json --port 5112
 ````
 This will run the json server on port 5112.
-Everytime the client queries data from the smart contract, it will save the balance and time here
+Everytime the client queries data from the smart contract, it will save the balance and time here.

 #### Client
-From root/adai_scan
+From root/adai_scan:
 ````
 npm i @metamask/detect-provider
 npm i web3